 In this paper, we proposed a method to improve the LC response time through the surface modification using the CNTs without any complicated driving method and the changing of LC cell parameters.
-We mixed the CNTs with planar alignment (PA) and vertical alignment (VA) materials.
-The CNTs dispersed in the alignment layer enhanced the internal electric field inside the LC layers7 (rising process) and the elastic forces between the CNTs and the LCs on the substrates (falling process).
-As a result, we can obtain the fast response time characteristics by the CNTs in alignment layer without changing the LC cell parameters and driving scheme in both rising and falling dynamics of the LC cell.
+We mixed the CNTs with vertical alignment (VA) and planar alignment (PA) materials.
+The CNTs dispersed in the alignment layer enhanced the internal electric field inside the LC layers (rising process) and the elastic forces between the CNTs and the LCs on the substrates (falling process).
+As a result, we can obtain the fast response time characteristics by the CNTs in alignment layer without changing the LC cell parameters and driving scheme in both rising and falling dynamics of the LC cell.7